 If the person was not a connected person to the trust or the previous lender on the date that the person acquired the loan, then the person will be treated as having granted a loan, advance or credit to the trust or company on the date on which the person became a connected person in relation to that trust or person.

-Denial of tax deduction or losses

 No deduction, loss, allowance or capital loss may be claimed in respect of a disposal, reduction or waiver, or the failure, wholly or partly, of a claim for the payment.
 This is not the case for losses on loans in respect of which interest was charged at the official rate or higher.